-Since Royal Wedding in 2011 and the Diamond Jubilee in 2012 street parties have become an increasingly popular way of celebrating.
-In addition some charities have organised national street parties such as “The Big Lunch”.
+Since the Royal Wedding in 2011 and the Diamond Jubilee in 2012 street parties have become an increasingly popular way of celebrating.
+In addition, some charities have organised national street parties such as “The Big Lunch”.

-The Big Lunch 2013: If you want to hold a street party as part of The Big Lunch celebrations, you must apply to close your road.
-Road closure requests for street parties on the weekend of The Big Lunch – Saturday 1 June and Sunday 2 June – will be arranged free of charge.
-Select the download ‘Road Closure Guidance’ can be found in the Documents section on this page.
+The Big Lunch: If you want to hold a street party as part of The Big Lunch, you must apply to close your road.
+Road closure requests for Big Lunch street parties will be arranged free of charge.
+The document ‘Road Closure Guidance’ can be found in the Documents section on this page.

 If you are looking to hold a street party it is recommended that you obtain advice on whether you require any form of licence from us.
 As a general rule you will not require any form of licence if your event fits the following criteria:

 If you are thinking of selling alcohol, providing entertainment other to that which is incidental and/or or selling tickets, then you can apply to us for a Temporary Event Notice.
 If the sale of alcohol is involved then the application will have to be made by a Personal Licence Holder.
 The fee for a Temporary Event Notice is £21.
 There is further guidance in the Related Pages section.

-The Department for Communities and Local Government has produced the document "Your Guide to Providing a Street Party or Fete" which contains other useful information such as insurance policies and can be obtained by following the link on the links page on this page.
+The Department for Communities and Local Government has produced the document "Your Guide to Providing a Street Party or Fete" which contains other useful information.

 Should you wish to close the street in order to set out tables etc., you may also require a road closure.
 Further information may be obtained from our Highways team.
 You can contact them on 0113 222 4407.